DasParijat/RingtailDE-Website/README.md

 # Changelog
+## 7/13/25
+- Reorgnized section components into two seperate types of sections (main sections accessed by header, and sub sections)

 ## 7/12/25
 - Stylized header with Ringtail specific colors and font
 - Replaced section names with names of actual planned sections